Azure/azure-sdk-for-net/sdk/ai/Azure.AI.Projects/README.md

 ThreadMessage message = messageResponse.Value;
 ```

-A run can then be started that evaluates the thread against an assistant:
+A run can then be started that evaluates the thread against an agent:
 ```C# Snippet:OverviewCreateRun
 Response<ThreadRun> runResponse = await client.CreateRunAsync(
     thread.Id,